 In terms of indemnification, PCIC paid over Php 4.517 Billion, a little less than half percent greater than the Php 4.495 Billion paid a year earlier.
-Across insurance lines, the highest payments were for rice and corn, as has been for most years, and livestock (See Figure 4).
-The disaggregation by region is
+Across insurance lines, the highest payments were for rice and corn, as has been for most years, and livestock.
+The disaggregation by region shows that the highest payments were made to Region VI (Php 868.617 Million); Region IV (Php 569.158 Million); and Region II (Php 507.816 Million).

-The number of claimants during the year reached 744,562 insured farmers and fisherfolk, which is 5.96% more than the number who claimed payouts for losses the previous year, or 702,673.
-Across insurance lines, the highest number of claimants came from rice, corn and livestock insurance lines.
+The number of claimants during the year reached 744,562 insured farmers and fisherfolk, which is 5.96% more than the number who claimed indemnities for losses the previous year, at 702,673.